QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 **Brush Tags**

 A lookup pattern for all brush entity classnames in the map to apply editor hints, such as `_transparent`.
+Only affects appearance in Trenchbroom, does not apply to making materials transparent in Godot.

 **Face Tags**

 A lookup pattern for all texture names in the map to apply editor hints, such as `_transparent`.
+Only affects appearance in Trenchbroom, does not apply to making materials transparent in Godot.

 **Face Attrib Surface Flag**